belovedpearl/AfricanRecipes-PP4/README.md

 * If there is no recipe when searching by countrry, have that reflected back to me so that I know that there is no recipe for the selected country.

-* Allow for confirmation of delete recipe befor deletion, so that I cannot accidentally delete any recipe post.
+* Allow for confirmation of delete recipe before deletion, so that I cannot accidentally delete any recipe post.

 * Be alerted when I have posted a recipe, so that I can be assured that I have submitted the recipe.